Reach Code

 Exception: As an alternative to solar PV system, the building type may provide a solar hot water system (solar thermal) with a minimum collector area of 40 square feet, additional to any other solar thermal equipment otherwise required for compliance with Part 6.

-Reach Codes Requirements – Green Buildings
+Reach Codes Requirements for Green Buildings

 Definitions for EV Charging Levels